apache/pulsar/site2/docs/security-kerberos.md

 };
 ```

-User need set the `JAAS` configuration file location as JVM parameter to client and broker.
+You need set the `JAAS` configuration file path as JVM parameter for client and broker.
 For example:

 ```shell
     -Djava.security.auth.login.config=/etc/pulsar/pulsar_jaas.conf
 ```

-In above `pulsar_jaas.conf` file
+In the `pulsar_jaas.conf` file above

 1. `PulsarBroker` is a section name in the JAAS file used by each broker.
 This section tells the broker which principal to use inside Kerberos
     and the location of the keytab where the principal is stored.
 It allows the broker to use the keytab specified in this section.